What is furlough pay?

 Furlough payments that are claimed for by a business cannot include discretionary payments such as tips or bonuses, non-monetary payments or benefits in kind.
 More information on what to include in furlough pay claims can be found on HMRC's website.

-For businesses that don’t use FreeAgent, we’ve created a handy furlough calculator for monthly payroll to help you work out furlough pay for each of your furloughed employees.
+We’ve created a handy furlough calculator for monthly payroll to help you work out furlough pay for each of your furloughed employees.

 To learn more about what the coronavirus crisis could mean for your business and to stay up to date with the latest news, take a look at our small business coronavirus hub.